-Music, Home and Heritage: Sounding the Domestic in Georgian Britain is a three-year research partnership between the Royal College of Music and the University of Southampton, which has been awarded a £665,000 grant from the Arts and Humanities Research Council (AHRC).
+Music, Home and Heritage: Sounding the Domestic in Georgian Britain was a three-year research partnership between the Royal College of Music and the University of Southampton, awarded a £665,000 grant from the Arts and Humanities Research Council (AHRC).

-The project has been designed by Dr Wiebke Thormählen, the RCM’s Area Leader in History, and Professor Jeanice Brooks and Dr Katrina Faulds from the University of Southampton, and it explores how listening to and performing music affected the construction of home and family life in Georgian Britain.
-Taking specific country houses and music collections as the basis for a series of case studies, it will also explore new and innovative ways of integrating our understanding into the ways we interpret heritage today.
+The project was designed by Dr Wiebke Thormählen, the RCM’s Area Leader in History, and Professor Jeanice Brooks and Dr Katrina Faulds from the University of Southampton, and it explores how listening to and performing music affected the construction of home and family life in Georgian Britain.
+Taking specific country houses and music collections as the basis for a series of case studies, it explored new and innovative ways of integrating our understanding into the ways we interpret heritage today.